 |---|---|

 Use keyword research tools and Google Trends to pick topics with real search interest.
-This supports search engine optimization while providing social content for increasing brand awareness.
+This kind of content does double duty — it powers SEO and feeds your social calendar at the same time.

 Using Analytics to Maximize Marketing Results

-Even very small businesses can use basic metrics to stop wasting money on underperforming tactics.
+Even very small businesses can use basic metrics to stop bleeding money on tactics that don’t work.
 The key is regular review, not obsessive daily checking.

 Essential tools:

-Social media insights dashboards (built into each platform)
+- Social media insights dashboards (built into every platform)

 Set a monthly or quarterly review routine.
-Make small, data-informed experiments rather than drastic pivots.
+Run small, data-informed experiments — not dramatic pivots based on one bad week.

 Tracking Website and Local Search Performance

-Google Analytics 4 reveals what drives increasing website traffic:
+Google Analytics 4 reveals what’s actually driving traffic:

-For local businesses, your Google Business Profile is critical:
+For local businesses, your Google Business Profile is non-negotiable:

-Respond to reviews to maintain strong brand identity
+- Respond to reviews to keep your brand identity sharp

-Simple interpretation example: If GA4 shows 60% of conversions come from organic traffic but only 10% from social, you might invest more in search engine optimization than social ads.
+Quick read example: If GA4 shows 60% of conversions come from organic traffic but only 10% from social, redirect spend from social ads into SEO.
+The data is telling you where to lean.

 Measuring Social Media and Email Effectiveness